Kangarli District

 Kangarli District (Kəngərli rayonu) is one of the 7 districts of the Nakhchivan Autonomous Republic of Azerbaijan.
 The district borders the districts of Babek, Sharur, Nakhchivan city, as well as the Vayots Dzor Province of Armenia and the West Azerbaijan Province of Iran.
-Its capital is Givrag, while the largest settlement is Khok.
+Its capital is Givrag, while its largest settlement is Khok.
 As of 2020, the district had a population of 32,700.

 Etymology

 Kangarli was the name of a Turkic tribe who founded a regional Maku Khanate that ruled the area.
 The district is named after the Kangarli tribe.

 Overview

 Kangarli district was established on March 19, 2004, making it the newest district of Azerbaijan.
 The village of Givrag is the administrative centre of the district.
 It was founded in 2004.
 Givrag is located on the Nakhchivan-Sharur highway, 30 km from the capital (Nakhchivan) and 6 km from the Araz River.
 The climate, like in the rest of the autonomous republic, is strongly continental; it is very hot in summer and chilling in winter.
 On the territory of the district runs the Araz River that flows along the border between Azerbaijan and Iran.

 The mountainous landscape, climatic conditions and lack of small rivers underlay the features of the indigenous fauna, which is represented largely by semidesert and mountainous species (bushes, herbage and scarce trees).
 Agriculture is developed in the district with advanced tobacco, cine, grain, vegetable and melon growing.